This portfolio was designed as a desktop OS. Open on a laptop for the full experience.

 Privacy Crisis to Growth Engine

 Apple's privacy changes silently killed 60–70% of Klaviyo tracking for every ecommerce brand overnight.
-Rather than patch around it, Polar built infrastructure: a server-side pixel, a cross-device identity graph, and a behavioral onboarding that turned a 10-day data ramp into a milestone journey toward "Polar pays for itself."
+Rather than patch around it, I shipped infrastructure: a server-side pixel, a cross-device identity graph, and a behavioral onboarding that turned a 10-day data ramp into a milestone journey toward "Polar pays for itself."
+POC, MVP, and full launch in 4 weeks.

-What's more convincing to buy a product than a feature that directly makes you money?
+What's more convincing to buy a product than a feature that directly makes you revenue?

 In April 2023, Apple's privacy changes blocked most browser-based tracking unless users were logged in.
-Since Klaviyo relies on cookies and authenticated sessions, it stopped capturing 60–70% of shoppers who visited a store, added to cart, or started checkout — even people who had previously shared their email.
+Klaviyo relies on cookies and authenticated sessions.
+Overnight, it stopped capturing 60–70% of shoppers who visited a store, added to cart, or started checkout.
+Even people who had previously shared their email.

 60%